tom-seddon/beeblink/docs/fs.md

 While a file is open on the BBC, it is buffered in RAM.
 Changes won't be seen on disk until the file is closed or flushed with OSARGS A=&FF.

-## Communication problems?
+## Quitting the server

+Press Ctrl+C.

-The error checking for a broken connection is not so great, so if you reset the AVR or quit the server then the BBC will just hang on the next filing system operation.
+The error checking for a broken connection is not so great, so if you do this (or reset the AVR) then the BBC will just hang up on the next filing system operation.

 CTRL+BREAK should sort it out.
 The startup message will say something like `BeebLink - no AVR`.